SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 }
 ```

 * `checkpoint_ids` - int array.
-A list of route checkpoint ids in order of execution.
+A list of route checkpoint IDs in order of execution.
 * `external_id_counts` - optional object.
-Count of external ids.
+Count of external IDs.

 #### errors